SystemsGenetics/gene-oracle/README.md

 Here is a basic usage:
 ```
-nextflow run systemsgenetics/gene-oracle
+nextflow run systemsgenetics/gene-oracle -profile <conda|docker|singularity>
 ```

 This example will download this pipeline to your machine and use the default `nextflow.config` in this repo.
 It will assume that you have Gene Oracle installed natively, and it will process all input files in the `input` directory, saving all output files to the `output` directory, as defined in `nextflow.config`.

 You can also create your own `nextflow.config` file; nextflow will check for a config file in your current directory before defaulting to config file in this repo.
 You will most likely need to customize this config file as it provides options such as which experiments to run, how many chunks to use where applicable, and various other command-line parameters for Gene Oracle.
 The config file also allows you to define your own "profiles" for running this pipeline in different environments.
 Consult the Nextflow documentation for more information on what environments are supported.

-To use Docker or Singularity, run nextflow with the `-with-docker` or `-with-singularity` flag.
 You can resume a failed run with the `-resume` flag.
 Consult the Nextflow documentation for more information on these and other options.

 ### Kubernetes